yageraaa/russian-english-transformer/README.md

 - **Model Weights**: If `transformer_00.pt` is not provided, train the model or manually place it in the `checkpoints/` directory.
 - **SECRET_KEY**: Generate a new `SECRET_KEY` for security using `openssl rand -hex 32`.
 Do not reuse example keys.
 - **Training Data**: Ensure the dataset matches the format expected by `models/training/train.py` (see `models/configs/config.yaml`).
+- **Experiment Tracking**: MLflow automatically logs training metrics, loss curves, and example translations.
+All experiment data is stored locally in the `mlruns/` directory.
+- **BLEU Score**: The model uses an improved BLEU metric calculation that normalizes text and handles punctuation properly, providing more accurate evaluation of translation quality.